 - ½ cup canned sliced beets - drained

 - blue corn chips - for dipping

-- In your blender, combine 1/3 cup hummus with the red pepper.
+- In your blender, combine ¾ cup hummus with the red pepper.
 Puree until smooth, and transfer to a small serving bowl or one section of a sectioned serving dish.

 - Rinse the blender, then add the carrot pieces and blend them to chop them up finely.
-Then add another ¾ cup hummus , 1 tablespoon of olive oil (you can sub sesame oil, for Sesame-Carrot hummus).
+Then add another ¾ cup hummus , 1 tablespoon of sesame oil, and 1 teaspoon of turmeric.
 Puree until smooth.
-Add water, 1 tablespoon at a time, as needed to get things moving.
+Add water, 1 tablespoon at a time, if needed to get things moving.
 Transfer the carrot hummus to your next serving bowl or section of your serving dish.

-- Rinse the blender well, then add another 1/3 cup hummus plus the kale and another tablespoon of olive oil.
+- Rinse the blender, then add another ¾ cup hummus plus the kale or spinach, the basil, and another tablespoon of olive oil.
 Puree until smooth, adding 1 tablespoon of water at a time, as needed, to get a smooth mixture.
 Transfer to another bowl or to your sectioned serving dish.